python-docs-translations/transifex-automations/docs/commands.rst

    make -C cpython/Doc venv
    make -C cpython/Doc SPHINXOPTS="--keep-going -D gettext_compact=0 -D language=${LANGCODE}" html

 The first command copies the translation files (.po) into cpython's locale_dir, which is required for it to be recognized.

-Then create CPython's virtual environment using the Makefile from CPython's Doc directory:
+The second command creates a pre-configured virtual environment using the Makefile from CPython's Doc directory.

-Finally, build using the Makefile from CPython's Doc directory.
+Finally, build using the Makefile.
 Here is an explanation of the arguments used:

 * ``-C cpython/Doc`` – changes the current directory to run the make command
 * ``SPHINXOPTS`` – this variable should contain any CLI modifier command you want to pass